nicokuehn-dci/Performinator/README.md

 ### Getting Started with Learning Capabilities

-To start using the learning capabilities, simply use TuxTrax as you normally would.
+To start using the learning capabilities, simply use Performinator as you normally would.
 The `LearningManager` will automatically capture your interactions and update the model in the background.

 ### Future Enhancements